Admissions

 Our industry-leading two-year program combines hands-on craft training with intellectual depth, guided by award-winning faculty and strengthened by unparalleled professional networks.
 With direct access to the Bay Area’s global media hub, you’ll gain the skills, experience, and connections to launch a powerful career.

-Along the way, you’ll have access to standout opportunities: the Business Journalism Certificate (in partnership with Berkeley Haas and supported by Bloomberg Philanthropies), international reporting (travel classes) that have included China Reporting, India Reporting, and Latin America Reporting (most recently Bogotá, Colombia), the Climate Lab, our acclaimed Investigative Reporting Program (whose goal is to change the face of who gets to do investigative reporting), and potentially, the California Local News Fellowship post-graduation.
+Along the way, you’ll have access to standout opportunities: the Business Journalism Certificate (in partnership with Berkeley Haas and supported by Bloomberg Philanthropies), International Reporting (travel classes) in places like China, India, and Latin America (most recently Bogotá, Colombia), the Climate Journalism Lab, our acclaimed Investigative Reporting Program (whose goal is to change the face of who gets to do investigative reporting), and the opportunity to join the California Local News Fellowship post-graduation.
 Learn more about what makes Berkeley Journalism stand out as a leading J-School by following our latest news.

 Top Reasons to Attend Berkeley Journalism